snl-dakota/dakota/docs/user/usingdakotagui/introduction/quickstart.rst

 - I don't have a Dakota study, but I have a simulation model / black-box model / analysis driver.
 How do I create a new Dakota study for it?

  - :ref:`Step 1.
 Read the strategy overview.<couplingtosimulations-main>`
  - :ref:`Step 2.
-Create inputs and outputs for your simulation model in the GUI.<bmf-main>`
+Create inputs and outputs for your simulation model in the GUI.<gui-simulation-models-ini-json-yaml>`
  - :ref:`Step 3.
 Create a new Next-Gen Workflow using the Workflow-Based Dakota Driver wizard.<wizards-newworkflowdriver-main>`
  - :ref:`Step 4.
 Design a workflow that will execute your simulation model.<gui-nestedworkflowtutorial-main>`
  - :ref:`Step 5.
 Create a new Dakota study using the Dakota Study Wizard, providing your workflow as the analysis driver.<wizards-newdakotastudy>`
  - :ref:`Step 6.
-Create an outer wrapper workflow that will run Dakota.<wizards-newwrapperworkflow-main>`
+Choose the "Run As > Dakota (Workflow)" option to run your Dakota study.<gui-run-configurations-workflow>`

 - I already have a driver script for my Dakota study.
 How do I get Dakota GUI to acknowledge it?